SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-how-to.rst

 -------

-In addition to the checkboxes that control whether parts of the calculation are executed, there are options for choosing how the parameters are extracted.
+In addition to the checkboxes that control whether parts of the calculation are executed, there are options for choosing how the lamellar parameters are extracted.
 These are intended to give flexibility to users and allow for manual control in certain edge cases, or where there is small errors in the transformed data.